4ever2/vscoq/CoqProtocol.md

 </feedback>
 ```

 * <a name="feedback-custom">Custom</a>.
 A feedback message that Coq plugins can use to return structured results.
-Optionally, `startPos` and `stopPos` define a range of offsets in the document that the message refers to; otherwise, they will be 0. `customTag` is indended as a unique string that identifies what kind of payload is contained in `customXML`.
+Optionally, `startPos` and `stopPos` define a range of offsets in the document that the message refers to; otherwise, they will be 0. `customTag` is intended as a unique string that identifies what kind of payload is contained in `customXML`.
 ```xml
 <feedback object="state" route="0">
   <state_id val="${stateId}"/>